-- .
-Aggregated statement of financial position as at 30 June 2022. - ii.
-Aggregated statement of profit or loss and other comprehensive income, Aggregated statement of changes in equity, and Aggregated statement of cash flows for the year then ended. - iii.
+- i.
+Aggregated statement of financial position as at 30 June 2023. - ii.
+Aggregated statement of profit or loss and other comprehensive income, Aggregated statement of changes in funds, and Aggregated statement of cash flows for the year then ended. - iii.
 Notes including a summary of significant accounting policies. - iv.
 Trustees' declaration.